This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 Questions asked by the tribunal are of particular importance, as they can offer a view into the tribunal’s thinking.
 It is vital to view these questions as opportunities to emphasise a point or correct a misconception on the tribunal’s part – they may be the last and only chance to do so.

 Be not afraid to disagree.
 This is not to encourage you to be argumentative, let alone disrespectful.
 But if an arbitrator asks you a question that is based on a flawed premise, whether factual or legal, you must correct it.
 If an arbitrator pounds on a weakness, you must put this point into a more helpful context.
-Always with respect, but firmly, you must not cede ground (unless the weakness is obvious and you gain credibility by admitting it).
 Even if you do not persuade the arbitrator who asked the question, you may still be able to reach the two other members of the tribunal.

-Some subject matters come less naturally to lawyers and present special challenges.
+Some subject matter comes less naturally to lawyers and present special challenges.
 As discussed above, these subjects present an opportunity to involve another speaker in the presentation who has particular expertise and experience with this aspect of the case.
 In any event, much can be done through proper preparation.

 In national court proceedings, presenting on the law is a lawyer’s central prerogative.
 This becomes more difficult in international arbitration where the lead advocates, and often the arbitrators, are not trained in the applicable substantive law and so have to apply a law other than their own.